How the rioters who stormed the Capitol came dangerously close to Pence

 Rioters wanted to ‘capture and assassinate’ lawmakers, prosecutors say.
 A note left by the ‘QAnon Shaman’ is evidence.

-Pence had just begun presiding over the joint session of Congress that afternoon when law enforcement officials realized that the crowd amassing around the Capitol had grown dangerous.
+Pence had just begun presiding over the joint session of Congress that afternoon when law enforcement officials realized that the crowd massing around the Capitol had grown dangerous.
 Rioters had pressed up against the barriers surrounding the building — with some using them as weapons against the police.

 “I realized at 1 p.m., things aren’t going well,” outgoing Capitol Police Chief Steven Sund told The Washington Post in an interview Sunday.
 “I’m watching my people getting slammed.”